-The more exciting enhancement is the way React JS is compiled.
+The compilation method for React JS is the most interesting improvement.
 Let’s look at the compiled code of JSX in a component that uses an older version of React JS:

 Use the function “React.createElement,” where the React JS dependency should be available in the scope.
 You must import React JS in the first place in each of the components.

 Once you upgrade to React JS 17, you can remove the React JS imports from your component’s code if it’s only there for JSX.

 The compiled version doesn’t require the React import.
 As you can see in the image below, the React JS 17 compiler imports a new dependency from the “react/jsx-runtime” which handles the JSX transformation.

 It’s important to understand that the overall effect will be visible when you have more React JS components in your codebase.

 Why You Need to Remove the React JS Import

 Bundle Size Reduction

 Your compiled bundled output will become smaller when you remove the React JS import.
 You need to remove the React JS import from each of the components where the compiler replaces it with a submodule in React JS, as shown below.